Reduced claims support calls by 10% with a self‑service dashboard

 — Claims Manager

-Designing the new claims journey
+Clarifying the claims journey for customers

 • Start a claim